nodejs/TSC/proposals/revised-governance.md

 ## Proposal

-What I am proposing is a revised TSC/CTC structure such that:
+What I am proposing is a revised TSC structure such that:

 1. Eliminate the TSC standing membership body.
 Rather than individual voting TSC members, each chartered working group has a single voting seat.
 It is